Glean important information from your data

 - The available computing power increases.

-Further aspects of data analysis include the following:
+Further aspects of data analysis

 - How is the absence of data interpreted?

 - Where are plausibility checks implemented?
 What for?

 - How are errors in data determined?
 Here, too, machine learning can be suitable for defining a “corridor” of normal data.

 - How can customers be provided with the best possible support?